stardoxx/365-days-of-code/README.md

 365 days of code is nothing but simple log based procedure where you devote atleast an hour to code and update the log on this repo.

 # Rules
-1.You can work on anything and everthing because the main aim of doing this is to devlope consistency.
+1.You can work on anything and everthing because the main aim of doing this is to devlope consistency.<br>(I would prefer set a To-Do list on the things you would like to work on like "I would work mainly in web dev with stack Python and Java Script and a bit of competitive coding using Python/C")

 2.Just for the repo and get started.